So there are 5 tips I want to share with you to determine the answer to that question,

 That’s why Blunt is a terrible way of communicating in a relationship.

-You listening is the best way to communicate.
+Listening is the best route to effective communication.

-Less talking is the best way to communicate in the relationship, especially if you’re a man trying to communicate with your wife.
+Less talking can sometime be the best way to communicate, especially if you’re a man trying to communicate with your wife.